duraki/duraki.github.io/README.md

 ---
 ```

-Once these files are created, `Art` script will build the input / markdown post to output theme (in this case: `deviltux`).
+Once these files are created, `Art` script will build the input / markdown post to output directory, with the given theme.

 ## Build
 And the final magic, which is to output your generated blog from the given layout.
-This is the easiest part, and if you did everything correctly, including requirement installation, configuration of the `yml` file, layouting and writing new post, final thing is to generate the blog.
-Just use `./art` command and the script will build the project / blog which you can then upload remotely on for e.g. GitHub or GitLab static pages.
+This is the easiest part, and if you did everything correctly, only thing is to generate the blog.
+Just use `./art` command and the script will build the project / blog which you can then upload remotely on for e.g. on GitHub or GitLab static pages.

 ```
 ./art